mountaingoat-blog/mountaingoat-blog/_posts/2025-10-08-bigquery editions selection strategy capacity planning.md

 By combining **statistical models**, **edition-based pricing analysis**, and **FinOps-driven policy automation**, teams can continuously align their BigQuery investments with real workload behavior.

-The outcome is not just savings — it’s **confidence in your data infrastructure’s efficiency and scalability**.
+The outcome is not just about savings alone — it’s **confidence in your data infrastructure’s efficiency and scalability**.

 ---